 Triggers are what get your customer thinking about that category at a specific moment.
 Some focus on the zero moment of truth, but the point is that you need to be in their mind and/or in reach when that moment hits.

-It’s been said so often because it’s true: distribution will trump marketing any day of the week.
-So if you can’t get to the right person at the right time, then it’s probably not the right idea.
+It’s been said so often because it’s true — distribution will trump marketing any day of the week.
+So, if you can’t get to the right person at the right time, then it’s probably not the right idea.

 ”So my plan is to slash the price and be the cheapest.”

-That’s not a plan.
+Does that sound like you?
+Hate to break it to you, but that’s not a plan.
 That’s called a race to the bottom, and everybody (yes, including the consumers) tends to lose a price war.

 You’ve got to add value.
 And if you’ve got true Blue Ocean (i.e. you’ve broken the value delivery to price connection) then sure, you’ve got a new means of production.
 But cutting price isn’t a winning play unless you’ve got endless VC dollars and just want to skip between funding rounds before the runway runs out.

 The smarter play is to check that you represent differentiated value.
 You can test this with price modelling before you even start.
+Checking the price elasticity of your offer before you get started is easier than ever before and essential to modern launch success.

 Is it the kind of value that they would pay for?
 And how much will they actually pay?
 See the slight but major difference?

-And be prepared to pivot again and again until you really hit pay dirt.
+Most importantly, be prepared to pivot again and again until you really hit pay dirt.

-Perhaps after all, dogs do have it better than humans — at least they have us to walk around after them collecting up — a final tip of the hat to Matthew Osborne.
+Perhaps after all, dogs do have it better than humans.
+At least they have us to walk around after them collecting up — a final tip of the hat to Matthew Osborne.

 Blog image credit: http://www.mcescher.com/gallery/